-An earlier section of this document, under the header "Enrollment guidance" explained how the weights are assigned to pupils with special conditions.
-Since ODE already was reporting other finance data on a weighted per pupil basis, the decision was made to be consistent and to report the new federal data also using a weighted ADM.
+The ESSA guidance requires ODE to display the expenditures on a per pupil basis to help readers easily compare expenditures across districts of different types and sizes.
 The per pupil amounts are obtained by taking the total expenditure amount and dividing by the number of weighted pupils to get the amount expended per enrolled student.